-The short version is that companies claim that their profits are generated not by their U.S. headquarters or facilities but instead by a subsidiary in a locale with low corporate tax rates.
-(Bermuda and the Cayman Islands aren’t just vacation spots.)
+The short version is that companies claim their profits are generated by a subsidiary in a country with low corporate tax rates, like Bermuda or the Cayman Islands and not in the United States.
 This often takes the form of a “corporate inversion,” which has become a common method of tax evasion.
-These are just a few examples of large American companies that have moved their nominal headquarters for this purpose:
+These are just a few examples of large American companies that have moved their legal headquarters to avoid paying taxes:

 - Florida-based Burger King acquired and merged with Tim Horton’s, under the umbrella company Restaurant Brands International.
 Now based in Canada, it could avoid $117 million in U.S. taxes by never having to pay corporate income tax on foreign profits it holds offshore.

 - Ingersoll Rand reincorporated in Bermuda in 2002 and then relocated again to Ireland in 2009, all while keeping the bulk of its management and workforce in North Carolina.

 - Minnesota-based Medtronic, one of the world’s largest medical technology companies, acquired Ireland-based Covidien in 2014 while maintaining its presence in Minnesota.

 Another particularly egregious example of this strategy is known as a “double Irish” or a “Dutch Sandwich,” which cheats not only America out of tax revenue but also Ireland.
 This is done by shuffling profits and product origins between Ireland, the Netherlands, and the Cayman Islands or Bermuda.